-The exhibition will be held in Milan starting on may the 5th until may 31st at Galleria San Fedele, in collaboration with the San Fedele Foundation.
-The show will then move to Venice by the Ufficio beni culturali of the Patriarchate of Venice and of Museo Diocesano during the Biennale di Architettura.
+The exhibition, already held in Rome at the ICCD and in Milan at Galleria San Fedele, was brought in Venice thanks to the Ufficio beni culturali of the Patriarchate of Venice.
 On November 29th it will arrive in Potenza, where it will be displayed until January the 11th 2015 by Cultural Association Visioni Future.